Frame rate: Flow-based FRC

-Flow-based methods linearly combines predicted optical flows between two input frames to approximate flows from the target intermediate frame to the input frames.
+Flow-based methods linearly combine predicted optical flows between two input frames to approximate flows from the target intermediate frame to the input frames.
 They also propose flow reversal (projection) for more accurate image warping.
-Moreover, there are algorithms that gives different weights of overlapped flow vectors depending on the object depth of the scene via a flow projection layer.
+Moreover, there are algorithms that give different weights of overlapped flow vectors depending on the object depth of the scene via a flow projection layer.

 Pixel hallucination-based FRC

 Pixel hallucination-based methods use deformable convolution to the center frame generator by replacing optical flows with offset vectors.
-There are algorithms that also interpolates middle frames with the help of deformable convolution in the feature domain.
-However, since these methods directly hallucinate pixels unlike the flow-based FRC methods, the predicted frames tend to be blurry when fast-moving objects are present.
+There are algorithms that also interpolate middle frames with the help of deformable convolution in the feature domain.
+However, since these methods directly hallucinate pixels, unlike the flow-based FRC methods, the predicted frames tend to be blurry when fast-moving objects are present.

-Instruments

-AviSynth MSU Frame Rate Conversion Filter The AviSynth MSU Frame Rate Conversion Filter is an open-source tool intended for video frame rate up-conversion.
-It increases the frame rate by an integer factor.
-It allows, for example, to convert a video with 15 fps into a video with 30 fps.

-Adobe Premiere Pro Adobe Premiere Pro is a commercial video editing software program that allows you to slow down your video using optical flow and time remapping effects to conventionally shot footage to create better looking and smoother slow motion.

-Vegas Pro Vegas Pro also is a commercial video editing software program.
-There is a method to make slow motion video too.
-To perform it you need to choose the motion magnitude in your video and percentages of playback speed.

-Topaz Video Enhance AI Topaz Video Enhance AI has the Chronos AI model which uses deep learning to increase video frame rate without artifacts.
-This algorithm generates new frames that are often indistinguishable from frames captured in-camera.

-Advanced Frame Rate Converter (AFRC) Main advantage of AFRC algorithm is using of several quality enhancement techniques such as adaptive artifact masking, black stripe processing and occlusion tracking: